 Odds and Ends

 Here is a good place to mention a few side notes because of lack of things to talk about.
 PAINKILLER…I loved that mixed drink during the cruise.
 I tried a number of other ones but found painkillers to be my drink of choice on the cruise.
-Heather found she loved bulldogs again.
+Heather found she loved the frozen mudslides again.
 She used to like them back in college but lost her love for a while until the cruise and now she loves them again.
+She also enjoyed the mango tangos.
 We found a great little bar up on deck 19 which is where we spent most of our sea days anyway.
 Because deck 19 was a hidden gem for chairs, it also was one for the bar.
 We got to know the bartender up there and made sure to tip him so he knew our names.
 So more reason to just park yourself on Deck 19 to get away from the crowd a bit and have a bartender to yourself practically.

 The water slides were fun but it is tough waiting in line on a cruise for a water slide because of the winds at sea…it makes it rather chilly, especially once you are wet.
 The drop slide was a blast!
 Unfortunately I only did it once.
 I would have liked to do it more but I went once with Ella and never found anyone else to go with me again.
 The tube slide was really cool but the line usually was a little long.